danielbokshan/TeTropiTris/README.md

 ### [In Development]

 A tropical-themed falling block game!
-Project is being developed on a Linux machine.
+Project is being developed on a Linux machine in C with Raylib Game Library.

 # Prerequisites
 - gcc (duh)